Plan your perfect Adventure...

 The Ullswater Way signpostThe Ullswater Way is a stunning 20 mile route around Ullswater.
 The route can be walked in either direction and from any starting point.
 Why not walk the route in shorter sections, using an open top bus or steamer to start your journey!

+The Ullswater Way Heritage Trail consists of 12 heritage-themed installations along the 4 main sections of the Ullswater Way.
 Each installation celebrates an aspect of the Ullswater Valley’s heritage in harmony with the natural Lake District surroundings.
 Look out for the Poetry Stones, Dorothy Gate, Wainwright Sitting Stone, Roman Seat and many more.
+You can read more and download the Heritage Trail leaflet from the Ullswater Heritage website.

 The Dalemain Loop